wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started.md

 	- Click the arrow in **Subscription** if you have multiple subscriptions and you want to use a different subscription for this search service.

 	- Click the arrow in **Location** to choose a data center region.
-In this preview, you can choose from West US, East US, North Europe, and Southeast Asia.
+In this preview, you can choose from <!-- deleted by customization China --><!-- keep by customization: begin --> West US, East US, <!-- keep by customization: end --> North <!-- deleted by customization, China East, China North --><!-- keep by customization: begin --> Europe <!-- keep by customization: end -->, and <!-- deleted by customization China North --><!-- keep by customization: begin --> Southeast Asia <!-- keep by customization: end -->.
 Later, when other regions are online, choose one region for the service you are creating.
 Distributing resources across multiple data centers will not be a supported configuration for public preview.

 4. Click **CREATE** to provision the service.
 Notice that **CREATE** is enabled only after you fill in all required values.